-Leica Digilux 3 versus Panasonic G1
+Leica Digilux 3 vs Panasonic G1

 The Leica Digilux 3 and the Panasonic Lumix DMC-G1 are two digital cameras that were revealed to the public, respectively, in September 2006 and September 2008.
 The Digilux 3 is a DSLR, while the G1 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
-The Leica has a resolution of 7.4 megapixel, whereas the Panasonic provides 12 MP.
+The Leica has a resolution of 7.4 megapixels, whereas the Panasonic provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G1 is notably smaller (18 percent) than the Leica Digilux 3.
 Moreover, the G1 is substantially lighter (41 percent) than the Digilux 3.
 In this context, it is worth noting that neither the Digilux 3 nor the G1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Four Thirds Lens Catalog (Digilux 3) and the Micro Four Thirds Lens Catalog (G1).
 Mirrorless cameras, such as the G1, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.